The Beginner’s Guide on How to Become a Teacher

 Deciding if Teaching Is Right for You

-Teachers work with children or adults in the classroom or other learning settings.
-Learning settings include public or private schools, charter or magnet schools, schools in a foreign country, or schools for non-English speakers in the US or abroad.
-Elementary, middle, and high school teachers play an important role in shaping the lives and futures of children, instructing in academics such as language arts and math as well as personal skills such as behavior and discipline.
+Teachers work with children or adults in learning settings including public or private schools, charter or magnet schools, schools in a foreign country, or schools for non-English speakers in the US or abroad.
+Elementary, middle, and high school teachers play an important role in shaping the lives and futures of children, instructing in academics such as language arts and math as well as personal skills such as communication, problem-solving, and self-discipline.
 Teachers must have an excellent grasp of their subject matter and the ability to effectively communicate their knowledge to others.

 A teacher may teach all subjects or specialize in one or two subjects.
 Typically, kindergarten and elementary school teachers instruct one group of children in a broad range of subjects, including reading, science, and math.
 Teachers of middle school and high school students generally concentrate on one or two specialty subject areas, such as math or science.
 Within these broader areas, a teacher might instruct multiple courses.
-For example, a high school teacher specializing in the subject area of science might teach courses in chemistry, biology, and physics.
-To teach in most specialties, a degree and state certification in that endorsement area is required.
+For example, a high school teacher specializing in science might teach chemistry, biology, and physics classes.
+To teach in most specialties in a public K-12 school, a degree and state certification in that endorsement area is required.

 Assess Your Interests and Talents

 Good teachers are also patient.
 If you lose your temper easily, a school setting may not be the right workplace for you.
-Teachers are flexible and good at quick decision making.
-They should be able to make adjustments when things don’t go exactly as planned (because they often don’t).
+Teachers are flexible and good at quick decision-making.
+They should be able to adjust when things don’t go exactly as planned.
 Teachers must be strict to an extent and able to enforce rules, but they also need to pick their battles.

 Volunteer in a School, Shadow a Teacher, or Become a Substitute Teacher

-To really understand the job and to decide if it is right for you, find a way to get into the classroom.
+To fully understand the job and to decide if it is right for you, find a way to get into the classroom.
 Experienced teachers can tell you what their careers are like and that is an excellent place to start.
 If you are still interested, contact local schools to find out if you can volunteer or spend a day or more shadowing a teacher.
-As a volunteer, you may be able to help out in a classroom as an assistant.
-While shadowing, you may be able to visit different classrooms and grade levels to get an idea of what different teachers do.
-You can also consider substitute teaching as a way to introduce yourself to the teaching profession.
+As a volunteer, you can help out in a classroom as an assistant.
+While shadowing, you can visit different classrooms and grade levels to understand what different teachers do.
+Additionally, consider substitute teaching to introduce yourself to the teaching profession.

 Make Practical Considerations

-Now that you have examined the characteristics of a teacher and observed teachers in action, you should take a look at the practical considerations.
-Think about salary, the education you will need, certification requirements, and the availability of jobs in your target area before making a final decision about a teaching career.
+Now that you have examined the characteristics of a teacher and observed teachers in action, you should consider the practical aspects.
+Think about teacher salaries, the best schools with education degrees, teacher certification requirements, and the availability of teaching jobs in your target area before making a final decision about a teaching career.
 For expert advice from current teachers about what it is like to be a teacher and more, read our teacher career interviews.

-Choosing a School With a Teaching Preparation Program
+Choosing a School With a Teacher Preparation Program

 Understand Your Choices

 The teacher preparation component of your program will count as credit toward your degree or certificate.
-At the bachelor’s level, most teacher preparation programs require students to apply during their sophomore year.
-Teacher preparation then takes place over the junior and senior years, after general education requirements have been met.
+Most teacher preparation programs at the bachelor’s level begin in the junior year, following the completion of general education requirements.
+Some schools require applicants to pass the Praxis Core Academic Skills for Educators exam to be admitted to the preparation program.
+Others accept ACT or SAT scores or require a minimum GPA for admission.
 At the master’s level, teacher preparation can begin as early as the first semester.
 At all levels, the teacher preparation component will include classroom instruction in teaching methods, teacher observation, and at least one semester of full-time student teaching under the supervision of an experienced teacher, which is discussed in further detail below.
+To enter a teaching program at a university or college, you must meet certain requirements that vary by program.
+The best way to fully understand what you must accomplish to become a teacher is to visit your state’s education department website.

 Consider Practical Factors

-To further narrow your choices, consider logistical concerns such as cost and location.
+To narrow your choices, consider logistical concerns such as cost and location.
 Calculate the total cost of tuition and other associated expenses, like room and board.
-If you can choose a school that is close to home, you may be able to save money by qualifying for in-state tuition and living locally instead of on-campus.
-Consider whether or not you will be looking for scholarships, financial aid, or loans, and find out what each school has to offer you.
+If you choose a nearby school, you can save money by qualifying for in-state tuition and living locally instead of on campus.
+Consider whether or not you will be looking for scholarships, financial aid, or loans, and find out what each school offers.

 Another important practical consideration is timing.
 Some schools offer accelerated programs to get you certified and into the workplace quickly.
-If you need to work at another job while pursuing your certification, look for a program that offers coursework in the evenings and on weekends or online.
+If you need to work at another job while pursuing your certification, look for a program that offers evening, weekend, or online coursework.

-Finally, once you have narrowed your choices down to one or two schools, it is a good idea to speak with individuals who graduated from the program.
-They can give you valuable insight into the positives and negatives of the institution and the certification program.
-Each school you are considering should be able to get you in touch with graduates.
-Be sure to ask about the instructors, the ability to get a position after graduating, and anything else that may concern you.
+Finally, once you have narrowed your choices to one or two programs, you should speak with graduates who can give you valuable insight about the program and the larger institution.
+Each school you are considering should be able to put you in touch with graduates.
+Be sure to ask about the instructors, the ease of being hired after graduation, and additional concerns.

 Scholarships and Financial Aid